superlinked/VectorHub/docs/articles/rag-application-communication-system.md

 Robust RAG document synthesis requires:

-* _Content fidelity_: the model should generally not add more than what is presented in the retrieved document (i.e., hallucinate), at least beyond some general knowledge.
+* _Content fidelity:_ the model should generally not add more than what is presented in the retrieved document (i.e., hallucinate), at least beyond some general knowledge.
-* _Dealing with uncertainty_: queries can fail either because there are no proper answers in the RAG dataset, or because retrieval fails.
+* _Dealing with uncertainty:_ queries can fail either because there are no proper answers in the RAG dataset, or because retrieval fails.
 A good model will anticipate this, and as a fallback acknowledge that it can't find a suitable answer.
-* _Tracking the information_: RAG-dedicated models have increasing support for providing citation and references for each statement they retrieve from a source.
+* _Tracking the information:_ RAG-dedicated models have increasing support for providing citation and references for each statement they retrieve from a source.
 (This approach was probably introduced by Perplexity.)
-* _Setting the stage for verifiability_: further, references can be linked to specific quotations excerpted from the sources they were retrieved from, potentially improving accuracy and making it easier for users to navigate to original sources - for less cumbersome fact-checking.
+* _Setting the stage for verifiability:_ further, references can be linked to specific quotations excerpted from the sources they were retrieved from, potentially improving accuracy and making it easier for users to navigate to original sources - for less cumbersome fact-checking.

 Our RAG projects at PleIAs were conceived in the context of severe constraints on verifiability (public sector, large legacy privacy companies).
 We took inspiration from Wikipedia, who faced similar constraints: because texts can't be attributed to individual authors who take responsibility for their publication and trustworthiness, accuracy stems mostly from verifiability - associating individual statements with exact passages in secondary sources.
 While frontier LLMs can achieve high quality performance without fine-tuning (and this was actually [our first approach](https://huggingface.co/AgentPublic/guillaumetell-7b)), we have opted for a RAG fine-tuning approach to avoid the **limitations of frontier LLMs**: